 Combined with healthy sexual practices, PrEP can make a difference in the lives of those at high risk for HIV transmission.

-PrEP medication is prescribed by a medical doctor and may be covered by your health insurance.
+PrEP medication can be ordered by a medical doctor or practitioner and may be covered by your health insurance.

 First, Know Your HIV Status